6 sure signs your phone interview went well

 4 signs your phone interview didn't go well

 So how to know if you failed a phone interview for sure?
 It's relatively easy to tell that the interview wasn't even close to perfection, especially if it made you feel uneasy while it lasted.
+Maybe it ended with a cr

 When the interviewer is genuinely not interested in your application, they would show that by trying to keep the conversation dry and short.
+They might tell you that they will call you eventually but they probably won't.

 Let's say you start well but it so happens that some of your answers put the interviewer off, you would notice a withdrawal or a change of attitude during the call.